matthew-renodin/bad_code_examples/README.md

-# code_examples
+# staircase introduction

+In a staircase problem, you try to calculate the different ways to reach the n'th stair where you are allowed to take up to m steps at a time.

-This was an interview question.
-Most of them are memorization problems so they are well suited for new hires.
-For people who have been working for sometime, these questions are not that good because they really do not show the skills a person has during an interview, but we can use them for thinking and developing our analytical skills.
+This is often used as an interview question.
+Most of these questions are memorization problems so they are well suited for new hires.
+For people who have been working for sometime, these questions are not that good because they really do not show the skills a person has during an interview, but we can revist these long forgotten and unused problems use them for thinking and developing our analytical skills.

 ## staircase 19 steps